bobbysmith007/fennario-scenario/fennario-scenario.md

  * Food Compulsion - Nearby bears have the strong impression food is hiding behind or in something

+### Fen Dwellers

-### Pigators
+#### Pigators

  * Half way between a pig and an alligator, with the loyalty and friendliness of a trained attack dogs.
 They have an incredible sense of smell, and can be single minded once tracking.

+#### Sharkoppotumuses

+ * Viscious Fen Dwelling predators
+ * Sensitive to spicy food
+ * Seems to have an affinity for sweets (esp marshmellows)

+#### Octoturtle

+ * An eight tentacled turtle critter.
+Cute and pretty defensible
+ * Not usually aggresive, make good pets, but are plentiful here
+ * Great in soup

+## Places

+ * Aarons Fen - Small city central to the plot surrounded by swamp

+ * Fens to the east of town are swarming with sharkoppomusses right now

+ * Abandoned Mine - north of town

+ * Beggars Yurt - west of town on the edge of the woods in the foothills

+ * Bear Caves - in the foot hills North West of the beggars Yurt (west of the mine)

+ * Fens - have roaming Sharkoppotumuses and octoturtles, hope you brought your pigator

+ * Warg layer - a shack in a high spot in the fens south west of town Lonely but guarded by a couple of stupified, sloppily ursomanced bears.
+Pretty depressing and definitely in need of a womanly touch

 ## Dramatis Personae

- * Wil Elm - A vicious warg ursomancer who kidnapped Peggy to make her his bride at the coming full moon hunt (1 week after).
-This giant wolf like beast mances bears and is looking for love in all the wrong species.

- * Peggy O'Connor - A young lass kidnapped by the viscious warg ursomancer Wil Elm.
-Considered by jackson to be the prettiest girl in the whole world.

- * Jackson Stone - A young farm lad who has been in love with Peggy his whole life.
+ * Jackson Stone - Our hero, a young farm lad who has been in love with Peggy his whole life.
 Very physically fit and smarter than most people know.
 Howevery he has basically no weapon training other than his trusty hoe.

+ * Wil Elm - The enemy, a vicious warg ursomancer who kidnapped Peggy to make her his bride at the coming full moon hunt (1 week after).
+   This giant wolf like beast mances bears and is looking for love in all the wrong species.

+ * Peggy O'Connor - The object of their obsesion, a young lass kidnapped by the viscious warg ursomancer Wil Elm.
+Considered by Jackson to be the prettiest girl in the whole world.
+Has a pet flying squirrle named Jimbo Bigcheeks.

+### Towns Folk

+ * Jimbo Bigcheeks - Cute as a button and calming to young women.
+Jimbo is currently hiding in Peggy's overcoat pocket (which is by the door in her home).
+Has a nack for finding Peggy

  * Precious : Jacksons loyal pet pigator.
 The largest and most vicious of all the pigators on the Jackson farm.
 Pretty smart for a pigator but